5 Tips to Surviving a Bad Day on a HomesteadOn January 20, 2018 by Kari

 - Treat Youself!
 And when you’ve tried all these and you just can’t handle one more thing pack everyone up and drive into town and eat dinner.
 No cooking, no dishes, and great family time!

 Needless to say I have had a bad day and needed each and everyone of these survival tips!
 With all of the craziness I was barely holding it together.
 I just want to crawl into bed and cry!
 But my list wasn’t going to get accomplished and my kids aren’t going to be cared for if I did that.
 So I’m pulling up my big girl pants and I set timers so I didn’t forget to turn off the water after each cycle of the washing machine and we went into town to enjoy dinner together.

 We are not going to give up this dream!
 We have been working for 3 years to get where we are and most days we get to enjoy it without the world collapsing.
 Tomorrow Cowboy has a long honey do list so we can only hope that all the challenges happened today and we can cross off several projects tomorrow.
-But most importantly we will enjoy having Cowboy home and spending time with him.
+But most importantly we will enjoy having Daddy home and spending time with him.

 – Trucker’s Wife – Homeschooling Mom of 3 – Essential Oil Fanatic – Learning to Live Healthy – Beginning Homesteader – Trim Healthy Mama –